blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 You now have expertise in athletics, and your unarmed attacks deal 4 damage.

 ## Ranger
+For many, hunting is a matter of trade and survival.
+For the ranger, the hunt is a far more sacred activity.
+Some rangers hunt as a spiritual ritual, others as a continuation of archery after retiring from an army, and others yet for the thrill of the hunt.
+A party which needs to traverse the wilds, track monsters, or to stealthily snipe an enemy leader is wise to recruit a ranger.

 ### At level 1
 #### Skills